 - Starting from the long edge where the filling meets the edge, tightly and evenly roll the dough into a log.
 Pinch the long edge of the dough into the roll the whole way across, and then place that side down to keep the seal.

-- Remove the dough from the fridge and cut off the edge of each side of the log – about an inch (which is what you didn’t cover with filling).
+- Cut off the edge of each side of the log - about an inch (which is what you didn’t cover with filling).
 Then, cut the entire log in half lengthwise and place each piece in line with each other so the filling side is up.

 - Pinch the top edges together as best as possible, then, keeping the cut sides up, twist each piece of dough around each other as many times as possible, then pinch to seal the bottom edge.
 This part may not look perfect, but the key is to keep the cut sides UP as best as possible.

-- Cover the dough with plastic wrap and allow it to rise at room temperature for about 1-2 hours.
+- Cover the dough with plastic wrap and allow it to rise in a slightly warm location for about 1-2 hours until the dough puffs up and starts to fill out the pan a bit.
 If your kitchen is rather cold, try another room in the house, or allow it to rise in a closed oven (no heat) with just the light on.
-The dough will not rise considerably, just a bit.
-One and a half hours is the sweet spot in my kitchen.

 - As soon as the babka goes into the oven, make the simple syrup.
-Add the water, sugar, and espresso powder in a small saucepan and heat and stir until the sugar dissolves.
-Allow the mixture to bubble and reduce for about one minute, then cool completely.
+Add the water, sugar, and espresso powder in a small saucepan and heat and stir until the sugar dissolves, then cool completely.